-Resume Writing in Raleigh, Durham, Cary and Chapel Hill
+Resume Writing Services in Raleigh, Durham, Cary and Chapel Hill

 You may be wondering what is an applicant tracking system and how does this work?
 Imagine this- when you apply online for a job, your resume goes through the applicant tracking software.
 The software then scans your resume to decide if it has the appropriate keywords from the job description to which you are applying.
 Based upon this and some other factors it then ranks your resume telling the hiring manager who they should call back and consider for an interview.